 WRI is an Equal Opportunity Employer.

-We welcome and consider applications from all persons.
+We welcome applications from all persons.